The Rhine Bioenergy Lab

 Electromagnetic Emissions: The Human Bioenergy Field

 The goal of this study is to use instruments that are commonly used in physics and engineering to explore the nature of the human bioenergy field.
-Biophotons are very weak light emissions from organic matter (people, animals, plants, etc.) in the invisible ultra-violet range.
-Previous publications (Baumann, Joines, & Kruth, 2012) found that some participants are able to control the emission of biophotons during periods of focused intention – like energy healing, martial arts, or meditation.
+Ultra-weak Photon Emissions (UPEs) or biophotons are very weak light emissions from organic matter (people, animals, plants, etc.) in the invisible ultra-violet range.
+Previous publications (Baumann, Joines, & Kruth, 2012) found that some participants are able to control the emission of UPEs during periods of focused intention – like energy healing, martial arts, or meditation.

-The Rhine Bioenergy Lab has been measuring biophoton emissions (low levels of ultraviolet light) from people in different situations including people claiming to be psychic healers, PK agents, mediums, and people getting medical treatments.
+The Rhine Bioenergy Lab has been measuring UPEs (low levels of ultraviolet light) from people in different situations including people claiming to be psychic healers, PK agents, mediums, and people getting medical treatments.

 This is an ongoing study that has collected data consistently since 2013.